composing. . .

-Julian’s compositions include three String Quartets of which no.3 was premiered by the Fitzwilliam Quartet in 2018; a symphony commissioned by Horsham Symphony Orchestra, which gave the premiere under Steve Dummer on 19th June 2010; Points of Departure, a concerto for strings commissioned by the Musicians of All Saints; Concertino for Violin, Timpani and Strings (premiered by Shereen Godber and The Musicians of All Saints; Intermezzo for orchestra, commissioned by the Music Society of University College, London; various vocal and choral compositions; and a range of chamber music, including Sonata for Violin and Piano (premiered by Ellie Blackshaw and Rachel Fryer, 2015) and the three string quartets.
-Work for piano includes Nocturne: Valldemossa (a homage to Chopin, premiered by Nancy Cooley in 2019), Szene am Bach (commissioned by Rachel Fryer for the project Variations Down the Line https://www.variationsdowntheline.org/ and premiered by Rachel in 2020), three Barcarolles, and the Sonata Across Four Elements, whose most recent performance was given by Adam Swayne (Chichester 2009).
+Julian’s compositions include three String Quartets of which no.3 was premiered by the Fitzwilliam Quartet in 2018; a symphony commissioned by Horsham Symphony Orchestra, premiered under Steve Dummer on 19th June 2010; Points of Departure, a concerto for strings commissioned by the Musicians of All Saints; Concertino for Violin, Timpani and Strings (premiered by Shereen Godber and The Musicians of All Saints; Intermezzo for orchestra, commissioned by the Music Society of University College, London; various vocal and choral compositions; and a range of chamber music, including Sonata for Violin and Piano (premiered by Ellie Blackshaw and Rachel Fryer, 2015) and the three string quartets mentioned above.
+Work for piano includes Nocturne: Valldemossa (a homage to Chopin, premiered by Nancy Cooley in 2019), Szene am Bach (commissioned by Rachel Fryer for the project Variations Down the Line https://www.variationsdowntheline.org/ and premiered by Rachel in 2020), three Barcarolles, and the Sonata Across Four Elements, performed by Adam Swayne at Chichester in 2009.

-Recent compositions range from Under Your Feet (2008) for soloists, chorus and orchestra (incorporating ‘The Flowering of Flint’, commissioned by East Sussex County Council in 1997, with four new movements) to Shadow Play for baritone and piano (2012), whose first performance was given by Jeremy Huw Williams and Nigel Foster in the Unitarian Chapel, York, on 7th April this year.
+Choral/orchestral compositions range from Under Your Feet (2008) for soloists, chorus and orchestra (incorporating ‘The Flowering of Flint’, commissioned by East Sussex County Council in 1997, with four new movements) to Requiem (2020).

 For a list of recent performances, please see Performances, recordings, publications

 performing. . .

 Apart from occasional solo recitals, recent work has included appearing with Howard Moody as soloist in Bartok’s Sonata for Two Pianos and Percussion (Sarum Orchestra, Salisbury Arts Centre, March 2008).
 In November 2010, Julian was pianist for the premiere of John Barber’s dramatic cantata ‘Consider the Lilies’ (with La Folia, St. Martin-in-the-Fields, London), and in July 2011 I joined mezzo-soprano Sophie Gopsill, flautist Brian Gopsill, and violinist Ken Aiso in a concert featuring twentieth century music from China and Japan, alongside more familiar repertoire pieces (Buxted, Sussex).